TimurKr/mandalinka-backend/README.md

 # mandalinka

-This is a web application in development by Timur Kramar.
+This is a the backend for mandalinka project.
+It provides GraphQL endpoint at the root url `/` and admin page at `/admin`

 It is currently designed to work with docker.
 To run the development server with database run:

 ```
-docker compose up
+docker compose -f docker-compose.yml -f docker-compose.debug.yml up --build
 ```

 from the folder containing `docker.compose.yaml`.

-Link to open the webpage should be `http://127.0.0.1:8000/`.
-It will also be specified in the terminal output after the server is started.
+Link to the webpage is: `http://localhost:8000/`.

 For proper functioning, you will need a `secrets` folder, which is not in VS due to safety reasons.
 To get this folder contact the author.